Are you playing to play, or Playing to Win?

 Introduced in 2013 by A.G.
-Lafley and Roger Martin, Playing to Win is unlike conventional strategic planning processes where the emphasis is on planning and creating a perfect, detailed articulation of the company’s future.
-In Playing to Win, we make five key choices that set the stage for effective action across the organisation:
+Lafley and Roger Martin, Playing to Win is the business strategy framework we use at Greenhawk.
+It’s unlike traditional strategic planning processes where the emphasis is on creating a perfect, detailed articulation of the company’s future.
+In Playing to Win, we make an integrated set of five choices that set the stage for effective action across the organisation:

 • What is our winning aspiration?